Cardiff City Stadium

 The area around Cardiff City Stadium is mainly residential and there is little around in terms of eating and drinking, which can therefore better be done in Cardiff’s city centre.

 There are neither any hotels in the immediate vicinity of the stadium, but various options on the western side of Cardiff’s city centre or near Cardiff Central, from where one can walk or take a train to the stadium.
 Click here for an overview of hotels in Cardiff.

 Cardiff City Tickets

 Tickets for Cardiff City games can be bought online, by phone +44 (0) 845 345 1400, or at the ticket office at the stadium.

 If tickets remain available, these can also be bought at the ticket office on the day of the match.
-While Cardiff sold out most matches in the Premier League, it rarely does so in the Championship.
+Cardiff rarely sells out in the Championship, but does so regularly in the Premier League.

 Cardiff have divided their home matches into three pricing categories.
-Tickets for category 3 matches, the cheapest, range in price from £20.00 for a seat behind the goal to £35.00 for a seat at the main stand.
-Tickets for category 1 matches, the most expensive, range in price from £30.00 to £45.00.
+Tickets for category C matches, the cheapest, range in price from £27.00 for a seat behind the goal to £38.00 for a seat at the main stand.
+Tickets for category A matches, the most expensive, range in price from £31.00 to £42.00.

 You can find a seating plan here.